odoo-ps/psae-btco/docs/solutions/flower_shop_6.md

 allows multi-record creation and since we are overriding its create method for our use, we must remain consistent with the decorator type.

-If we inspect the values parameter (can be `vals` or `vals_list`, name does not matter), that is being passed to the create method, these are how their contents would look
+If we inspect the values parameter (can be `vals` or `vals_list`, name does not matter), that is being passed to the create method, below are how their contents would look like.
-like:

 ```python
 # multi-record using @api.model_create_multi